BonoboPLC/lojjo_wiki/administration/agents.md

 ![Sales Receipts Collec 2 T](/uploads/sales-receipts-collec-2-t.png "Sales Receipts Collec 2 T")

-Typically at the end of the day you would ask the Agent to remitt all Sales Receipts for the Day and record the transaction.
+Typically at the end of the day you would ask the Agent to remit all Sales Receipts for the Day and record the transaction.

 ![Collect Sales Receipts](/uploads/collect-sales-receipts.png "Collect Sales Receipts")